AAAS Diverse Voices in Science Journalism Internship

-Mid-career journalists with a minimum of three years' experience in reporting science, medicine, environment or technology for the public are selected for an academic year at MIT, attending courses and participating in weekly seminars with top researchers.
+Mid-career US journalists with a minimum of three years' experience in reporting science, medicine, environment or technology for the public are selected for an academic year at MIT, attending courses and participating in weekly seminars with top researchers.
 Applicants must be full-time reporters, writers, editors, producers, illustrators, filmmakers, or photojournalists, either freelance or on staff.
-This includes work for newspapers, magazines, television, radio, and digital media.
+This includes work for newspapers, magazines, television, radio and digital media.
 There are no educational prerequisites.
 Professionals working in public information, public relations, the trade press, government or academia are not eligible. $75,000 stipend, a $3,000 relocation allowance and other benefits, including basic health insurance for each fellow and their family.

 Knight-Wallace Reporting Fellowships

 Each year the Knight-Wallace Fellowships at the University of Michigan summon journalists to think boldly about their craft and enhance their skills to meet the needs of a changing industry.
 Full-time journalists (or those with the majority of their work in journalism) with five years' experience, currently working in any media, may apply for the in-person 2023-24 academic year Fellowships, designed to broaden perspectives, nurture intellectual growth and inspire personal transformation. $75,000 stipend.